chihacknight/chihacknight.org/_posts/blog/2016-10-29-chi-hack-night-at-transparency-camp-2016.md

 ## Getting there: The Chi Hack Night Bus (it was actually a van)

 As advocates of transparency and open government, it’s only natural that members of Chi Hack Night decided to attend.
 With Cleveland a 5-6 hour drive away, we decided to make a road trip out of it!
-We rented a van and we hit the road.
+We rented a van and hit the road.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Let&#39;s do this<a href="https://twitter.com/chihacknight">@chihacknight</a> <a href="https://twitter.com/hashtag/tcamp16?src=hash">#tcamp16</a> <a href="https://twitter.com/hashtag/hacknightbus?src=hash">#hacknightbus</a> <a href="https://t.co/d9voCo87F6">pic.twitter.com/d9voCo87F6</a></p>&mdash; Derek Eder (@derekeder) <a href="https://twitter.com/derekeder/status/786647819155337216">October 13, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>